Therapeutic activities and interventions utilized by nga kaiwhakaora ngangahau/occupational therapists may include (but are not limited to):

-– Case management/care coordination/key working tasks
+– Case management, care coordination, and key working tasks

 – Individual whakaora ngangahau/occupational therapy interventions, such as opportunities to trial participation in occupation in a range of environments; direct support with access to occupation; and sensory modulation